What happens when a camshaft sensor goes bad? (7 Symptoms With Fixes)

 The camshaft sensor plays a major role in keeping the timing of your engine on track.
 It monitors the position of the camshaft and crankshaft to determine the position of the pistons.
 If the camshaft sensor is not working properly then it will severely impact engine performance.

-In general, the symptoms of a bad camshaft position sensor can include poor engine performance, lack of power when accelerating, a rough engine when idling and when pulling away, poor fuel economy, engine error codes and a check engine light on the dashboard.
+The symptoms of a bad camshaft position sensor can include poor engine performance, lack of power when accelerating, a rough engine when idling and when pulling away, poor fuel economy, engine error codes and a check engine light on the dashboard.

-A bad camshaft sensor will wreak havoc with how the engine runs.
 If the ECU can’t accurately keep track of the camshaft position as it rotates, then this is going to affect the timing of the pistons and valves.

 Many engines use variable valve timing, where the camshaft sensor is needed to differentiate the compression from the exhaust stroke.
 If the sensor is not working properly, there is a good chance that the spark plug will be firing twice per stroke.
 This means that the engine will probably keep running, but as well as it should.